AsifBrohi/Examples_Learning_python/README.md

 Ive used jupyter notebook to represent sample data.

-In the form of a graphs.
+In the form of graphs.